NEWS

 KSPM FEB UNAIR Holds Capital Market School 2025: Discussing Safe Investment Regulations and Strategies

-(KSPM News) 21 March 2025 - Capital Market Study Group (KSPM) Faculty of Economics and Business, Universitas Airlangga (FEB Unair) again held an annual "Capital Market" program which this time carries the theme "Risk or Rich?
-Understanding the Law of Investment."
-This event is part of the KSPM Event Organizer Division Work Program and is held in a luring in the Maleo Auditorium, Ex-Farmasi Building, Campus B Universitas Airlangga .
+(KSPM NEWS) March 21, 2025 – The Capital Market Study Group (KSPM) of the Faculty of Economics and Business, Universitas Airlangga (FEB UNAIR) once again held its annual “Capital Market School” program, this time with the theme “Risk or Rich?
+Understanding the Law of Investment.”
+This event is part of the KSPM Event Organizer Division’s work program and was held offline at the Maleo Auditorium, Ex-Pharmacy Building, Campus B, Universitas Airlangga .

-This activity was carried out on collaboration between KSPM FEB Airlangga University and Solidarity of Law Students for Indonesia (SMHI) of the Faculty of Law, Unair, presented speakers from the Financial Services Authority (OJK) and Indo Premier Securities, two experienced institutions in the world of regulation and investment practices in Indonesia.
+This activity was carried out in collaboration between KSPM FEB UNAIR and the Solidarity of Law Students for Indonesia (SMHI) Faculty of Law UNAIR, presenting speakers from the Financial Services Authority (OJK) and Indo Premier Sekuritas, two institutions experienced in the world of regulation and investment practices in Indonesia.

-Furthermore, Johan Gunadi Djohari from Indo Premier Sekuritas explained material about the importance of short and long -term investments, and provided basic guidelines for analyzing risk before starting to invest.
-This material is very useful for prospective novice investors and who want to deepen their investment knowledge.
+Next, Johan Gunadi Djohari from Indo Premier Sekuritas presented material on the importance of short- and long-term investments, as well as providing basic guidance on analyzing risks before investing.
+This material is highly beneficial for both novice investors and those looking to deepen their investment knowledge.

-The event was attended not only by UNAIR students, but also by participants from various universities, as well as high school students.
-The enthusiasm of the participants showed the high interest of the younger generation of financial and investment literacy.
+The event was attended not only by UNAIR students but also by participants from various universities and high school students.
+The enthusiasm demonstrated the high level of interest among the younger generation in financial literacy and investment.

-This activity also supports the achievement of Sustainable Development Objectives (SDGs) 8 points regarding decent work and economic growth.
-With proper education and clear regulations, it is hoped that more and more young people are ready to "step on gas" in investing and contribute to Indonesia's economic growth.
+This activity also supports the achievement of Sustainable Development Goal (SDG) 8, which focuses on decent work and economic growth.
+With proper education and clear regulations, it is hoped that more young people will be ready to invest and contribute to Indonesia's economic growth.